 Non-economic damages are less difficult to quantify.
 How can you put a number for the mental anguish of countless families who see their children in pain and injured?
 However, an astute lawyer will seek as much compensation as the law permits from the fault parties who failed to put child safety first.

-If your child was injured in any public transportation vehicle, including a school bus, Calhoun, Meredith and Sims Law Firm is your knowledgeable ally, guiding you through the complexities of filing a lawsuit against a government entity.
+If your child was injured in any public transportation vehicle, including a school bus, Calhoun Meredith is your knowledgeable ally, guiding you through the complexities of filing a lawsuit against a government entity.
 As you found out in this article, you will have to meet tight notice deadlines, so you must take prompt action.

 We understand that you are reeling and in shock, especially if your child suffered severe injury.
 But you need to seek justice against the fault driver and their ultimate employer.
 We fight extremely aggressively on your behalf, especially in the aftermath of a school bus tragedy when innocent children are hurt.
 Call us: 855-664-0273!